gBoole01/simple-discord-bot/README.md

 1. Give information about the server.
 1. Ping back!
 1. Greet everyone every morning.
-1. Retrieve 5 last commits every hour.
+1. Retrieve 5 last commits every morning.
+1. A webhook can be integrated in the repository setting to log any update on Discord.s